mmore500/waves/index.md

 ## Emscripten Projects:

-Build core web framework tools in the Empirical C++ library for scientific software development.
+Build core web framework tools in the current Avida-ED system and in the [Empirical C++ library for scientific software development](https://github.com/devsoft/Empirical).

 * Develop a C++ interface to facilitate loading and saving data files in Javascript.
 * Develop a C++ framework (that leverages existing JavaScript tools) to facilitate web page layout.